2016 Women's Hockey Junior World Cup

 The 2016 Women's Hockey Junior World Cup was the 8th edition of the Women's Hockey Junior World Cup.
 It was held from 24 November to 4 December 2016 in Santiago, Chile.

 Argentina won the tournament after defeating defending champions the Netherlands 4–2 in the final.
 This was the first time Argentina had won the Junior World Cup since the 1993 tournament in Terrassa, Spain.

-Australia won the third place match by defeating Spain 3–1 on a penalty shootout after a 1–1 draw.
+Australia won the third place match by defeating Spain 3–1 in a penalty shootout after a 1–1 draw.
 This was Australia's first Junior World Cup medal in 15 years.

 Qualification

 Each continental federation received a number of quotas depending on the FIH World Rankings for teams qualified through their junior continental championships.
 Alongside the host nation, 16 teams competed in the tournament.